 A3 - Plans for diverting visitors away from the quiet zone for Botaurus stellaris - COMPLETED

-In the scope of this action we designed architectural plans for infrastructure, such as an entry-exit point for vessels and ten guiding-interpretation points, which will lead to a bird observatory with a view of the central part of Cerknica Lake and the restored watercourse Stržen.
-This infrastructure will be equipped with signs, which will inform the visitors about the project, the significance of the area, important animal and plant species, as well as the problem of inappropriate behaviour in nature, rules for boating etc.
+In the scope of this action we designed architectural plans (DDGs) for infrastructure, such as an entry-exit point for vessels and ten guiding-interpretation points, which lead to a bird observatory with a view of the central part of Cerknica Lake and the restored watercourse Stržen.
+This infrastructure is equipped with signs, which inform the visitors about the project, the significance of the area, important animal and plant species, as well as the problem of inappropriate behaviour in nature, rules for boating etc.

 Status: The action has been fully implemented and completed